-(a) The systematic error for each test run shall be within the acceptance tolerances specified in Table T.3.
-Class III - Tolerance in Divisions (e) for the test loads specified in Table N.1.5.
-Test Loads.

-(b) The standard deviation of the results shall not exceed one-ninth (1⁄2) of the MAV for specific package weights (which means that three standard deviations cannot exceed one-third (1⁄3) of the MAV value) as required in the latest edition of NIST Handbook 133.
+- (a) The systematic error for each test run shall be within the acceptance tolerances specified in Table T.3.
+Class III Tolerance in Divisions (e) for the test loads specified in Table N.1.5.
+(Amended 2004) - (b) The standard deviation of the results shall not exceed one-ninth (1/9) of the Maximum Allowable Variation (MAV) for specific package weights (which means that three standard deviations cannot exceed one-third (1/3) of the MAV value) as required in the latest edition of NIST Handbook 133.
 This value does not change regardless of whether acceptance or maintenance tolerances are being applied to the device under test.

-- (1) For U.S. Department of Agriculture (USDA) inspected meat and poultry products packaged at a plant subject to inspection by the USDA Food Safety and Inspection Service, use Handbook 133 Table 2-9, U.S. Department of Agriculture, Meat and Poultry, Groups and Lower Limits for Individual Packages; - (2) for all other packages with a labeled net quantity in terms of weight, use Handbook 133 Table 2-5, Maximum Allowable Variations for Packages Labeled by Weight; or - (3) for all packages with a labeled net quantity in terms of liquid or dry volume use Handbook 133 Table 2-6, Maximum Allowable Variations for Packages Labeled by Liquid or Dry Volume.
+(Amended 2004) - (1) For U. S. Department of Agriculture (USDA) inspected meat and poultry products packaged at a plant subject to inspection by the USDA Food Safety and Inspection Service, use Handbook 133 Table 2-9, U. S. Department of Agriculture, Meat and Poultry, Groups and Lower Limits for Individual Packages, or - (2) for all other packages with a labeled net quantity in terms of weight use Handbook 133 Table 2-5, Maximum Allowable Variations for Packages Labeled by Weight. - (3) for all packages with a labeled net quantity in terms of liquid or dry volume use Handbook 133 Table 2-6, Maximum Allowable Variations for Packages Labeled by Liquid or Dry Volume.
+(Amended 2004)